Getting out the house to go to school can be a challenge for many parents. Read these 5 tips to make for a smooth morning routine for school.

 1. Get everything ready the night before

 I always tell myself: No matter how tired you are in the evenings, you’ll be even more tired in the mornings.
-And I get it—it sucks to ‘waste’ your evenings preparing for the next day.
-I’d rather be on my computer, watch a movie, or read.
-Not pack school lunches or think about what the kids will wear.
+And I get it—you feel like you’re “wasting” your evenings preparing for the next day.
+You’d rather watch a movie or read a book, not pack school lunches or think about what your preschooler will wear.

 But the more you can get out of the way in the evenings, the smoother your mornings will be.
-Make sure your child’s backpack includes everything he needs to bring, such as:
+Make sure kids’ backpacks include everything they needs to bring, such as:

 - library books to return